Kevin-Neil-Woods/pdsnd_github/README.md

 >You have entered an invalid city, please try again.
 >
->Availible options are: "Chicago, "New York City" or "Washington"
+>Available options are: "Chicago, "New York City" or "Washington"
 >
 >Please enter the city name for which to filter (Chicago, New York City or Washington)